 Follow-up appointments allow Dr. Diktaban to monitor your recovery.
 Even if you’re feeling good and experiencing a speedy recovery, don’t skip your scheduled post-operative appointments.
 Missing these follow-ups could mean missing a chance to spot a problem, and setting back your recovery instead.

 Salt increases fluid retention, which can aggravate swelling during your recovery.
 You can help minimize swelling by sticking to a low-sodium diet for the first two weeks after your surgery.
 You should already plan to eat nutritious fruits, vegetables, lean protein and high-fiber foods.
 These foods are naturally low in sodium.

 Dr. Diktaban is devoted to providing a high standard of care from your first consultation through your recovery.
-To find out how Dr. Diktaban can improve the appearance or function of your nose, call our New York City office or book online today.
+To find out how Dr. Diktaban can improve the appearance or function of your nose or to learn more about the new preservation rhinoplasty technique, call our New York City office or book online today.